Dimers and analytic torsion I

-A Cauchy-Riemann operator in the sense of Quillen (\cite{Qui}) is an operator $D:\Omega^0(L)\rightarrow\Omega^{0,1}(L)$ of type: $D=d\bar z(d_{\bar z}+\alpha(z))$ operating on sections of a complex line bundle $L$ over a compact Riemann surface $\Sigma$, say.
-These operators constitute an affine (infinite dimensional) complex space.
-Given a metric on $\Sigma,L$, one can define an adjoint operator $D^*$ and the Laplacian-type operator $D^*D$.
-The latter has a $\zeta$-regularised determinant $\det_\zeta(D^*D)$ (eg \cite{BGV_dirac}).
+These operators constitute an affine (infinite-dimensional) complex space parameterised by the ``potentials" $\alpha$.
+Given a metric on $\Sigma$ and $L$ (so that tangent spaces to $\Sigma$ are Euclidean and fibers of $L$ are Hermitian), one can define an adjoint operator $D^*$ and the Laplacian-type operator $D^*D$.
+The latter has a $\zeta$-regularised determinant $\det_\zeta(D^*D)$ (e.g. Section 9.6 in \cite{BGV_dirac}).
 In \cite{Qui}, it is shown in particular how to evaluate the logarithmic variation of this determinant when $D$ varies among Cauchy-Riemann operators.
 This is controlled by the asymptotic expansion of the inverting kernel of $D$ near the diagonal.
 More precisely, if $D$ is invertible, we have the near diagonal expansion (in the standard local coordinate):